enqueuer-land/enqueuer/README.md

 We mean it, do it.
 Even if it's a type fix in this README file.
 Go ahead.
 Just make sure it's not breaking anything running `$ npm run all` and then submit it.
 If you like it but don't want to waste time creating a PR, no problem either.
 Create an issue.
-Or, even easier, git it a github star.
+Or, even easier, give it it a github star.
 It's cheap and it doesn't hurt anyone.

 #### license
 MIT